DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Experimentation

-\paragraph{Evaluation metrics and dataset} We focus on four key aspects in evaluation: (a) \textit{the amount of editing failure}, where we follow previous approaches~\cite{photoguard} and utilize SSIM~\cite{wang2004ssim}, PSNR and FSIM~\cite{zhang2011fsim} metrics to measure the visual differences between the edited immunized image and the edited target image; (b) \textit{imperceptibility}, where the amount of the immunization noise quantified by measuring the SSIM between the original image and the immunized image, denoted as SSIM (Noise); (c) \textit{the degree of textual misalignment} evaluated using CLIP~\cite{radford2021clip} by measuring the average similarity between the edited immunized image and the text prompt, denoted as CLIP-T; and (d) \textit{scalability} by reporting the average runtime and GPU memory required to immunize a single image on average from the dataset.
-We divide the test dataset into two categories: \textit{seen}, which includes pairs of images, masks, and prompts that were present together as a tuple during training, and \textit{unseen}, which includes the case where neither the image nor the prompt is present in the dataset.
-For both the seen and unseen categories, we have 75 images in each.
+\paragraph{Evaluation metrics and dataset} We focus on four key aspects in evaluation: (a) \textit{the amount of editing failure}, where we follow previous approaches~\citep{photoguard} and utilize SSIM~\citep{wang2004ssim}, PSNR and FSIM~\citep{zhang2011fsim} metrics to measure the visual differences between the edited immunized image and the edited original image; (b) \textit{imperceptibility}, where the amount of the immunization noise quantified by measuring the SSIM between the original image and the immunized image, denoted as SSIM (Noise); (c) \textit{the degree of textual misalignment} evaluated using CLIP~\citep{radford2021clip} by measuring the average similarity between the edited immunized image and the text prompt, denoted as CLIP-T; and (d) \textit{scalability} by reporting the average runtime and GPU memory required to immunize a single image on average from the dataset.
+We curate a dataset of 875 human images from the CCP~\citep{yang2014clothing} dataset.
+Of these, 800 images are used for training (including the 75 seen images in our experiments), and 75 unseen images are reserved for testing.